-The Pinal County Housing Authority (PCHA) Section 8 Housing Choice Voucher waiting list is currently open.
-Applications are being accepted from February 16, 2021 at 1:00 pm, until March 29, 2021 at 4:00 pm MT.
+The Pinal County Housing Authority (PCHA) Section 8 Housing Choice Voucher waiting list is currently closed.
+Applications were last accepted from February 16, 2021 until April 20, 2021.
+There is no notice of when this waiting list will reopen.

 For more information, visit the PCHA website.

-Sources: This information was verified by the PCHA public notice on February 17, 2021.
+Sources: This information was verified by the PCHA on April 27, 2021.